John Vincent Cain: Biography

+Death

+On 2 August 1940, Cain fled his home at 48 Upper Berkeley Street in west London in a car in company with a woman friend, Edith Leslie Knight, trailed by the police.
+He drove west into Wales than back into England where they stayed overnight in a hotel at Shrewsbury, Shropshire, on 6-7 August.

-In 1940, John Vincent Cain shot himself in the head in front of two police detectives who were coming to investigate why he had told a woman (but not the wife he had in 1937) he was going to shoot her, put her in the body in the car, and set fire to it.
+On 7 August 1940, they left the hotel and Cain drove the car out of town before forcing Knight to leave the car with him.
+In the grounds of Ranslett House, a farm at Eaton Constantine, near Shrewsbury, Cain shot himself in the head in front of two police detectives who were coming to investigate why he had told the woman (but not the wife he had in 1937) he was going to shoot her, put her body in the car, and set fire to it.
 After Cain's public suicide it was reported, "Cain, who was a lance-corporal in a London regiment, had been absent from his unit for some time.
 Scotland Yard was interested in his recent activities, and Special Branch officers visited the neighbourhood, but it is officially denied that Cain was engaged in espionage."
-He had told the woman he threatened to kill that, variously, he had an important job with the Air Ministry, he had a dangerous job and thus needed a revolver, two of his friends who were said to have committed suicide were actually killed by German agents, England was presently being invaded on three fronts, he was a German, he'd had important machinery (or a set of stolen plans) from Birmingham that had already been sent to Germany, and that he would be flying to Germany soon in a plane hidden in a field or that he needed to go to "an open field in a certain area" where a German plane would pick him up.
+He had told the woman he threatened to kill that, variously, he had an important job with the Air Ministry, he had a dangerous job and thus needed a revolver, two of his friends who were said to have committed suicide were actually killed by German agents, England was presently being invaded on three fronts, he was a German, he had held important machinery (or a set of stolen plans) from Birmingham that had already been sent to Germany, and that he would be flying to Germany soon in a plane hidden in a field or that he needed to go to "an open field in a certain area" where a German plane would pick him up.
+The inquest into his death was adjourned and held on 9 September 1940 to allow time for Special Branch investigations to be completed.

+Cain is buried in the Shrewsbury General Cemetery, in extension Plot 10.
+His grave is among those which bear a CWGC military headstone that are in a Second World War war graves plot.

+Reputation

+After his death, one newspaper in Newcastle, New South Wales, Australia, wrote: "Fair-haired and slightly built, Cain always gave the impression of becoming one of the leading air aces, but his ventures came to naught.
+He was a mystery, even to his closest friends, most of whom had lost touch with him in recent years.
+Some were astonished to learn he had joined the Army."

 A 1946 book called They Came to Spy by Stanley Firmin mentions Cain as an example of "the sort of thing Intelligence officers in Britain had to deal with."